-Ocean County residents, 65 years of age or older, may enroll in credit courses on a space available basis with a reduced tuition (not including textbooks).
+Ocean County residents, 65 years of age or older, may enroll in credit courses at a reduced tuition rate (includes textbooks), including online courses.
+All applicable fees are to be paid.
 Registration will only be accepted the day before classes begin for the semester.
 For more information, please contact the Registration & Records Office at 732-255-0304.